 1. NRECA International has helped establish 250 rural utilities around the world.

-2. Currently, we are involved in projects in Ghana, Ethiopia, Kenya, Tanzania, Uganda, Liberia, Zambia, Haiti, Bolivia, Guatemala, Colombia, Bangladesh and the Philippines.
+2. Currently, we are involved in projects in Ghana, Ethiopia, Kenya, Tanzania, Uganda, Liberia, Zambia, Mozambique, Haiti, Bolivia, Guatemala, Colombia, Bangladesh and the Philippines.

 3. Our international work is supported by many partners.
 These electrification programs have been made possible with funding support from America’s electric cooperatives, the U.S. Agency for International Development (USAID), the U.S. Department of Agriculture, the Millennium Challenge Corporation, bilateral donors, and multilateral development banks including the World Bank, the Inter-American Development Bank, and the Asian Development Bank.

 4. NRECA International provides opportunities for America’s electric cooperatives